-Yes, both UK-born and overseas students entitled to NHS/HSC care should have the vaccination before they start university, or soon after.
+Yes, both UK-born and overseas students entitled to NHS/ HSC care should have the vaccination before they start further education, or soon after.
 Make sure you register with a GP as soon as you arrive and arrange to have the vaccine.

-What do I need to do if I'm planning to go to university this autumn?
+What do I need to do if I'm planning to go to university or college this autumn?

-New university students are at particularly high risk in the first weeks of term when they will come into contact with many new people of a similar age.
-Therefore, if you are aged up to 25 years and are starting university for the first time, we recommend you get the vaccine from your GP before you go to university if you have not already had it at school or at your GP.
-You should always register with a GP in the area when you start university and you can arrange to get the vaccine there if you have not had the vaccine before you get to university.
+New university or college students are at particularly high risk in the first weeks of term when they will come into contact with many new people of a similar age.
+Therefore, if you are aged up to 25 years and are starting further education for the first time, we recommend you get the vaccine from your GP before you go if you have not already had it at school or at your GP.
+You should always register with a GP in the area when you start further education and you can arrange to get the vaccine there if you have not had the vaccine yet.